duckietm/Arcturus-Morningstar-Extended/README.md

 #### Can I contribute code to this project? ####
 Of Course! if you have fixed a bug from the git please feel free to do a [merge request](https://github.com/duckietm/Arcturus-Morningstar-Extended/issues)*

+## Support
+We also have a [Discord channel](https://discord.gg/3VeyZXf5) where you can find some more information.

 ###### * Anyone is allowed to fork the project and make pull requests, we make no guarantee that pull requests will be approved into the project.
 Please Do NOT push code which does not replicate behaviour on habbo.com, instead make the behaviour configurable or as a plugin. ######

 ## Plugin System ##